 CBA8 was hosted by the International Institute for Environment and Development and aimed to share the latest developments in community-based adaptation financing, planning and best practice in different sectors and countries.

-More than 400 participants from over 60 countries attended the event, which took place in Kathmandu, Nepal from 24-30 April 2014 and brought together practitioners, researchers and policy-makers who helped to formulate the Kathmandu Declaration, which includes among its key recomendations that:
+More than 400 participants from over 60 countries attended the event which took place in Kathmandu, Nepal from 24-30 April 2014 and brought together practitioners, researchers and policymakers who helped to formulate the Kathmandu Declaration, which includes among its key recommendations that:

 - Funding must reach local communities and target the most vulnerable.
 Financing local adaptation can only succeed if it is led by the most vulnerable and disadvantaged countries and communities, tailoring approaches to context-specific needs, and capitalising on communities' values and strengths

 - The needs and priorities of the most vulnerable and disadvantaged communities and groups, including the poor, women, children, youth, indigenous people, landless people, persons with disabilities, whose capacity should be strengthened to access resources for adaptation should be programmatically prioritised